MoeDini95/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Set up Sign in Page

-You will need to import the following code to set up the sign in page.
+You will need to import the following code into the `SigninPage.js` file to set up the sign in page.
 <img src= ./images/SignIn.png>